LIS

 A. The provider shall have written policies and procedures regarding the discharge or termination of individuals from the service.
 These policies and procedures shall include medical and clinical criteria for discharge.

 B. Discharge instructions shall be provided in writing to the individual, the individual's authorized representative, and the successor provider, as applicable.
-Discharge instructions shall include, at a minimum, medications and dosages; names, telephone numbers, and addresses of any providers to whom the individual is referred; current medical issues or conditions; and the identity of the treating health care providers.
+At a minimum, discharge instructions shall include medications and dosages, if applicable; names, telephone numbers, and addresses of any successor providers to whom the individual is referred; current medical issues or conditions; and the identity of the individual's treating health care practitioners.

-C. The provider shall make appropriate arrangements or referrals to all service providers identified in the discharge plan prior to the individual's scheduled discharge date.
+C. The provider shall make appropriate arrangements or referrals to all services or successor providers identified in the discharge plan prior to the individual's scheduled discharge date.

 D. The content of the discharge plan and the determination to discharge the individual shall be consistent with the ISP and the criteria for discharge.